OWASP/www-project-threat-dragon/docs-2/usage/config/local.md

 - `docker run -it --rm -p 8080:3000 -v %CD%/test.env:/app/.env owasp/threat-dragon:stable`

-Ensure that Threat Dragon is running on `http://localhost:8080/#/` as expected, and that the GitHub repos are accessible.
+Ensure that Threat Dragon is running on `http://localhost:8080/#/` as expected, and that the filesystem is accessible.

 ### Logging to Docker desktop